Another tinned sardine recipe…

 In last week’s post I showed you a simple, no-cook 5 minute paté recipe made with a humble tin of sardines.
 Turns out a fair few of you DO enjoy sardines.
 I’m impressed and delighted and hope that means this second quick tinned sardine recipe will go down a storm.
 It may take you a total of 10 minutes this time.
 Can you find an extra 5 minutes in your day?

 I talked a lot about omega 3 (the essential fatty acid found in oily fish) last week, but forgot to mention that tinned sardines are also a fantastic source of calcium.
 This is because the sardines have tiny little bones that are full of calcium, which you will be eating (don’t worry they are very soft and almost dissolve into the sauce).
 Eating bones builds strong bones!
 Many people worry that when they reduce or omit dairy from their diets they are going to be missing out on a source of calcium.
-In fact, calcium in dairy isn’t so bio available (this means its hard for us to extract it from the source) so foods such as canned sardines, green veg (especially broccoli) and sesame seeds/tahini, which do have bio available calcium, are greatly beneficial.
+In fact, calcium is also in other foods such as canned sardines, green veg (especially broccoli) and sesame seeds/tahini.

 The inspiration for this dish, which was no doubt taken from a classic Sicilian recipe for ‘pasta con le Sarde’, came from a supermarket recipe card.
 I’ve tweaked it here and there to suit my nutritional preferences.
 Pine nuts and sultanas are a delicious combination.
 You may know them from the Tuscan chestnut cake, Castagnaccio.
 They work brilliantly in this dish along with heaps of lemon zest, capers, chives and garlic to add taste and brightness to the oily sardines.
 My staple courgetti ribbons of pasta made from julienning courgettes (zucchini) replace traditional spaghetti.